Fula API

 • 200 OK - Bucket created successfully

-• 409 Conflict - Bucket already exists
+• 409 Conflict - Bucket already exists (for this user)

 Request